 What lessons did you learn when making GAME?

 I learned so much!
 On a very literal and practical level, I learned how to film basketball – and how challenging it is!
 Obviously, things move very quickly, and there’s also a big height differential between the basket and the players, so capturing both requires specific camera approaches.
 I had never made a sports film before, so I watched about 50 sports movies as references and watched a lot of live basketball with the camera approach in mind.
 I realised how important it was to me to film real basketball action, as opposed to cheating the shots or doubling the actors.
 That priority drove the casting, blocking on set, and shot choices.
-I also learned what it’s like to work on a very large-scale production with a company like Weinstein.
+I also learned what it’s like to work on a very large-scale production.
 I feel confident after this project that I’m able to work at this much bigger level, and that I’m ready and eager to keep going!
 I also learned from and experienced terrific collaboration on GAME, and I’m very grateful to everyone who made it possible.

 How do you think filmmaking aligns with the Lexus value of (Takumi) craftsmanship?